CrowdHailer/eyg-lang/NOTES.md

 - [x] Upgrade gleam
 - [ ] Load/Save files
-- [ ] Reimplement Edit actions that we have had
+- [ ] Reimplement Edit actions that we have had, then close PR's in order and with explination as they are good.
+- [ ] insert space/drag in patterns
+- [ ] down on an empty tuple should create a blank
+- [x] dd for delete that removes something from a tuple, difference in clear and delete
+- [ ] wrapping blank in tuple should be empty, unless we have type information
 - [x] Insert Above/Below
 - [x] Drag left right
 - [x] Drag up/down